 Redemption applications for Shares received by the Central Administration prior to 4:00 p.m.
 (Luxembourg time) on any Luxembourg Bank Business Day corresponding to the applicable Valuation Day (the "Redemption Deadline") will be processed on that Dealing Day at the Net Asset Value per Share as determined on such Dealing Day, based on the latest available prices in Luxembourg (as described in Appendix C).
-Notwithstanding the foregoing, references to the "Redemption Deadline" in relation to the China A-Shares Growth Fund mean 10:00 a.m.
-(Luxembourg time).

 Shareholders should note that they might be unable to redeem Shares through a distributor, if any, on days during which such distributor is not open for business or on which the New York Stock Exchange is closed.